“IF WE CAN DO IT, YOU CAN TOO!”

-Beginning today and (13 February) broadcasting for two hours every weekday, Homemade is packed full of diverse, energetic live segments.
+Broadcast for two hours every weekday, Homemade is packed full of diverse, energetic live segments.
 Each segment is different.
 One segment is comprised of workshops on creating homemade crafts.
 Another segment involves inspiring successful Turkish women who are invited as guests to speak about their careers and their journey to success, to inspire the female audience.
 The show’s motto is, “If we can do it, you can too!” and its objective is to help women realise their full potential and believe they can succeed at whatever they put their minds to.

 Producer Deniz Çolak says SAT-7 TÜRK wants to encourage women to develop skills and interests that will boost their confidence.
 Cookery, jewellery design, book recommendations, and events and theatre news are some of the topics Homemade will cover in workshops, conversations with artisans, and street interviews.